rafaover/maTIPv2/README.md

 - 100% Kotlin
 - Ui using Jetpack Compose
-- State Management using Jetpack Compose
+- StateFlow and ViewModel for State management
 - Material Design 3